 The bulk of the meals listed in our Morocco travel budget are from restaurants–and yes, we were completely sick of it by the end.
-The tagine and couscous were great, but I think I’ll be fine if I don’t see either for another five years.
+The tagine and couscous were great, but after nearly two weeks in Morocco, I think I’ll be fine if I don’t see either for another five years.

 By far, our biggest expense in this category was water.
 It seems fairly inexpensive (most frequently we paid 36 dirham, or $3.60 USD, for 9 liters), but it adds up over time.
 If you go to the desert, be sure to stock up on water first: the prices rise the closer you get.